Abhat-93/MATH-DT/_pages/about.md

 The research [team](/MATH-DT/people/) at VT brings together expertise from the field of Mathematics, Aerospace, Mechanical engineering and Computer Science to answer the several open questions.

-The big picture idea is illustrated in the figure above and listed below:
+The overall research goal of this project is listed below:
 * Develop high-fidelity multi-physics CFD and combustion jet engine models, with quantified uncertainties
-* The high-fidelity Full Order Model (FOM) of the fluid flow in the jet engine will be done using Unsteady Reynolds-Averaged Navier-Stokes (**URANS**) model
+* The high-fidelity Full Order Model (FOM) of the fluid flow in the jet engine will be done using Unsteady Reynolds-Averaged Navier-Stokes (**URANS**) equation
 * Develop novel scalable Reduced-Order Models (**ROMs**) for fast, low fidelity simulations of jet engines
 * Develop particle-surface interaction models to quantify the effects of erosion and deposition on engine performance.
 * Develop an array of novel hierarchical Data Assimilation (DA) algorithms using variational approaches, ensemble Kalman filters, and transport map particle filters, all in the context of a hierarchy of models